redwoodjs/redwood/docs/docs/background-jobs.md

 This process will stay attached to the terminal and show you debug log output as it looks for jobs to run.
 Note that since we scheduled our job to wait 60 seconds before running, the runner will not find a job to work on right away (unless it's already been a minute since you scheduled it!).

 That's the basics of jobs!
-Keep reading to get the details, including how you to run your job runners in production.
+Keep reading to get a more detailed walkthrough, followed by the API docs listing all the various options.
+We'll wrap up with a discussion of using jobs in a production environment.

 ## In-Depth Start